 2. Fit the Rip Fence

-Position the rip fence back on the table, using a tape measure to get an accurate width.
-You can use the ruler on the table saw, but you get a far more accurate reading with a tape measure.
+If you have removed your rip fence, place it back on the table and use a tape measure to get an accurate width.
+You can use the ruler on the table saw, but you will usually get a more accurate reading with a tape measure.

-Place the tape measure tip against the closest edge of the blade and measure up to the stock.
-Saw blade teeth alternate left and right, so measuring to the nearest edge accounts for the kerf.
+Place the tape measure’s tip against the nearest edge of the blade and measure up to the stock.
+Saw blade teeth alternate left and right, so measuring to the nearest edge will account for the kerf.

 3. Power Up

-Turn on the saw and wait while the blade reaches full speed.
-If you allow the stock to touch the blade as it gathers pace, you are most likely going to suffer kickback.
-Position the wood against the rip fence.
-At this point, you should put on your goggles and face mask.
+Turn on the saw and wait for the blade to reach full speed.
+If you press the stock against the blade as it gathers pace, it will likely cause a kickback.
+Put on your safety goggles and mask, then position the wood against the rip fence.

 4. Make the Cut